AliSoftware/alisoftware.github.io/_drafts/the-opensource-experience.md

 But instead of telling me my code was not good, **they told me how to improve my Ruby skills and how I could improve my code in better ways**.
 They even helped my setting up my Ruby environment (as I had problems running the Unit Tests and understanding how this was organized at first)!
 It was very heartening and encouraging and made me want to do more.

 > When working on an OpenSource project, the community is very important.
 A welcoming community that follows a nice code of conduct and helps newcomers changes everything.
 Understanding that not everybody has the same skills has you but wants to improve is way better.

+As a matter of fact, I literally learned to do Ruby by contributing to CocoaPods, learning along by doing Pull Requests.

 ## All about people